Golden Plains - South

 Table Chart PROFILE FAQ

 Golden Plains - South has a skilled workforce with notable representation in the construction sector.
-As of June 2025, its unemployment rate is 3.2%, with an estimated employment growth of 2.0% over the past year.
+The unemployment rate was 3.2% as of June 2025, which is below Rest of Vic.'s rate of 3.8%.

-However, health care & social assistance shows lower representation at 13.2% compared to the regional average of 16.8%.
-Over the 12 months to June 2025, employment increased by 2.0%, while labour force increased by 2.3%, causing the unemployment rate to rise by 0.3 percentage points.
-In contrast, Rest of Vic. saw a fall in employment by 0.9% and an increase in unemployment by 0.4 percentage points.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Golden Plains - South's employment mix suggests local growth of approximately 5.9%% over five years and 12.5% over ten years.
+Conversely, health care & social assistance has lower representation at 13.2% compared to the regional average of 16.8%.
+Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
+Over the 12 months to June 2025, employment increased by 2.0%, while labour force increased by 2.3%, resulting in a rise in unemployment rate of 0.3 percentage points.
+In comparison, Rest of Vic. saw an employment decline of 0.9% and a labour force decline of 0.4%.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Golden Plains - South's employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment